All posts

 Documentation requirements

 Tax residency is a factual determination.
-Making a claim — "I am tax resident in Portugal" — requires evidence to support it.
+Claiming "I am tax resident in Portugal" requires evidence.

-The types of documentation that support a residency claim include: travel records (entry/exit stamps, flight records, immigration data), lease agreements or property ownership records, local bank account statements, utility bills, health insurance enrollment, social ties (club memberships, children's school enrollment), and local tax filings.
-The documentation gap analysis maps what authorities actually look for and how they evaluate gaps in the record.
+The documentation that supports a residency claim includes: travel records (entry/exit stamps, flight records), lease agreements or property ownership, local bank account statements, utility bills, active health insurance enrollment (compared in detail in our SafetyWing breakdown), social ties (club memberships, children's school enrollment), and local tax filings.
+The documentation gap analysis maps what authorities actually look for.

-The structural gap most nomads face: they have strong evidence of departure from their home country (cancelled lease, closed bank accounts, one-way flight) but weak evidence of establishment in any new country.
+Here's the gap most nomads face: they have strong evidence of departure from their home country (cancelled lease, closed bank accounts, one-way flight) but almost nothing proving establishment in a new country.
 No long-term lease, no local tax registration, no utility bills in their name.
-They have left but have not, in documentary terms, arrived.
+They've left but haven't, in documentary terms, arrived anywhere.

-This creates a vacuum.
-Each jurisdiction fills it according to its own rules.
-A country that uses center-of-vital-interests criteria may conclude the nomad is still connected to their origin country.
-A country that uses physical presence may conclude the nomad is connected to wherever they spent the most days.
-The nomad's own narrative about their residency carries limited weight without documentation to support it.
+That vacuum gets filled by each jurisdiction on its own terms.
+A country using center-of-vital-interests criteria may conclude you're still connected to your origin country.
+A country using physical presence may claim you based on wherever you spent the most days.
+Your own narrative about where you "really" live carries limited weight without paper to back it up.

 Common assumptions that don't hold

 "I'm not in any country for 183 days, so I'm not tax resident anywhere."
-This is structurally incorrect.
-Several countries use center-of-vital-interests or habitual-abode tests that can establish residency below the 183-day threshold.
-Some countries have no minimum day requirement at all for claiming residency based on economic ties.
+Wrong.
+Several countries use center-of-vital-interests or habitual-abode tests that establish residency well below 183 days.
+Some have no minimum day requirement at all for claiming residency based on economic ties.

 "I left the US, so I'm not a US tax resident."
-For US citizens and permanent residents, departure does not end US tax residency.
-The IRS confirms that citizenship-based taxation means US persons owe US tax on worldwide income regardless of where they live.
-Ending this obligation requires formal expatriation (surrendering citizenship or green card), with its own tax consequences.
-US persons abroad also face FBAR reporting obligations on any foreign financial accounts.
+For US citizens and permanent residents, leaving does not end US tax residency.
+The IRS is clear: citizenship-based taxation means US persons owe tax on worldwide income regardless of where they live.
+Ending this requires formal expatriation (surrendering citizenship or green card), which comes with its own tax consequences.
+US persons abroad also face FBAR reporting obligations on foreign financial accounts.

 "My LLC is in Wyoming, so I pay Wyoming taxes."
-According to the IRS, LLCs are pass-through entities for US tax purposes.
-The entity itself does not pay income tax.
-Income passes through to the owner, and the owner's tax obligations follow them to wherever they are tax resident.
-A nomad who is tax resident in Portugal with a Wyoming LLC owes Portuguese tax on the LLC's income.
+Per the IRS, single-member LLCs are pass-through entities.
+The entity doesn't pay income tax.
+Income passes through to the owner, and the owner's tax obligations follow them wherever they're tax resident.
+A nomad tax resident in Portugal with a Wyoming LLC owes Portuguese tax on the LLC's income.
 The entity decision framework maps how entity jurisdiction interacts with personal residency.

 "I use a tax treaty to avoid double taxation."
-Treaties only apply between their signatory countries, and they only apply to residents of those countries.
-A nomad claiming benefits under the US-Portugal treaty has to have actually established tax residency in Portugal.
-Treaty benefits are not automatic — they require affirmative claims, proper documentation, and in some cases specific treaty disclosure forms.
+Treaties only apply between signatory countries, and only to residents of those countries.
+Claiming benefits under the US-Portugal treaty means you need to have actually established Portuguese tax residency.
+Treaty benefits require affirmative claims, proper documentation, and sometimes specific disclosure forms.
+Nothing is automatic.

 What this means for your structure

-The structural position of a digital nomad is inherently multi-jurisdictional.
+A digital nomad's position is inherently multi-jurisdictional.
 Personal residency, entity registration, income sources, and physical work locations each carry independent tax implications.
-When these are not mapped together, the result is not necessarily a problem — but it is an unexamined position.
-And unexamined positions are the ones that surface unexpectedly.
-The cross-border compliance checklist maps the specific obligations that accumulate across jurisdictions, while the invoice trail analysis examines how income classification shifts with each jurisdiction touched.
+When these aren't mapped together, you're operating with an unexamined position.
+Those are the ones that surface at the worst possible time.
+The cross-border compliance checklist maps the obligations that accumulate across jurisdictions, and the invoice trail analysis examines how income classification shifts with each country touched.
+For a concrete example of how banking and currency conversion interact with these obligations, see the US banking guide for Thai founders managing Baht-USD flows.

 Visual: Multi-Jurisdiction Residency Decision Cascade